GlassBricks/StagedBlueprintPlanning/mod-portal/description.md

 Move between stages using the settings window, or the navigation shortcuts (see below).

-When you make a change, that change will be applied to the current and _later_ stages.
+When you make any change, that change will be applied to the current and _later_ stages.
 Every game interaction should be handled.
 (If this is not the case, please submit a bug report!)

-You can automatically create blueprints/a blueprint book via the "Blueprints" tab of the settings window.
+You can automatically create blueprints via the "Blueprints" tab of the settings window.

-See below for complete details.

 Use the navigation controls!
 These are (with default keybindings):